On the fast convergence of random perturbations of the gradient flow: Introduction

 \

 This result is significant in the sense that, when there exist many saddle points on the landscape of the function $F(\bullet)$ the ODE \eqref{Eq:GradientFlow} risks being trapped at around saddle points.
-Nevertheless as long as the function satisfy some additional landscape property, by adding small random perturbation $\ve \sigma(Y^\ve_t) dW_t$ the random dynamics \eqref{Eq:SGDPerturbation} pays a merely $\ln(\ve^{-1})$ factor of time (multiplied by a constant) to enter into a neighborhood of the set of local minimum points.
+Nevertheless as long as the function satisfy some additional landscape property, by adding small random perturbation $\varepsilon \sigma(Y^\varepsilon_t) dW_t$ the random dynamics \eqref{Eq:SGDPerturbation} pays a merely $\ln(\varepsilon^{-1})$ factor of time (multiplied by a constant) to enter into a neighborhood of the set of local minimum points.

-\subsection{Strong saddle condition.}
+\subsection{Strong saddle condition}

-To detail the landscape condition of $F(\bullet)$, we first remind the readers of the definition of Morse function, as follows. \begin{definition} A function $F:\R^n\to \R$ is a {\it Morse function} if it is smooth and has all its critical points being {\it non--degenerate}, i.e., for each critical point $x$, all eigenvalues of the Hessian matrix $\grad^2 F(x)$ are nonzero. \end{definition}
+To detail the landscape condition of $F(\bullet)$, we first remind the readers of the definition of Morse function, as the following \begin{definition} A function $F:\mathbb{R}^n\to \mathbb{R}$ is a {\it Morse function} if it is infinitely differentiable and has all its critical points being {\it non-degenerate}, i.e., for each critical point $x$, all eigenvalues of the Hessian matrix $\nabla^2 F(x)$ are nonzero. \end{definition}

-Morse functions admit a local quadratic re--parametrization at each critical point, which is the content of the so--called {\it Morse Lemma} \cite[Lemma 2.2]{[Milnor1963]}.
+Morse functions admit a local quadratic re-parametrization at each critical point, which is the content of the so-called {\it Morse Lemma} \cite[Lemma 2.2]{[Milnor1963]}.
 To ensure that the perturbed gradient flow escapes from saddle points, we introduce the following ``strict saddle property" (compare with \cite{[GeEtAl1503]}, \cite{[sun2015nonconvex]}) as follows.

-\begin{definition}[strict saddle property] Given fixed $\gm_1>0$ and $\gm_2>0$, we say a Morse function $F$ defined on $\R^n$ satisfies the ``strict saddle property" if each point $x\in \R^n$ belongs to one of the following: (i) $|\grad F(x)|\geq \gm_2 >0$ \ ; (ii) $|\grad F(x)|< \gm_2$ and $\lb_{\min}(\grad^2 F(x))\leq -\gm_1 <0$ \ ; (iii) $|\grad F(x)|< \gm_2$ and $\lb_{\min}(\grad^2 F(x))\geq \gm_1>0$. \end{definition}
+\begin{definition}[strict saddle property] Given fixed $\gamma_1>0$ and $\gamma_2>0$, we say a Morse function $F$ defined on $\mathbb{R}^n$ satisfies the ``strict saddle property" if each point $x\in \mathbb{R}^n$ belongs to one of the following: (i) $|\nabla F(x)|\geq \gamma_2 >0$ \ ; (ii) $|\nabla F(x)|< \gamma_2$ and $\lambda_{\min}(\nabla^2 F(x))\leq -\gamma_1 <0$ \ ; (iii) $|\nabla F(x)|< \gamma_2$ and $\lambda_{\min}(\nabla^2 F(x))\geq \gamma_1>0$. \end{definition}